spatialos/gdk-for-unity/docs/content/deploy.md

 * In the Unity Editor, from the menu select **SpatialOS** > **Local Launch**.
 (This runs the default launch configuration.)

     or
-* Open a terminal window and from the root of your game project directory run `spatial local launch` in the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).
+* Open a terminal window and from the root of your game project directory run `spatial local launch` via the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).

 (See the [SpatialOS documentation](https://docs.improbable.io/reference/latest/shared/spatial-cli/spatial-local-launch) for details of the launch configurations.)